buildpacks/rfcs/text/0000-run-image-sbom.md

 Following the build invocation above, the exported app image would contain:
 * `my-run-image-sbom.cdx.json` at `/layers/sbom/launch/base-image/sbom.cdx.json`.
 Note that this would make `base-image` a reserved buildpack ID.

-* An `io.buildpacks.sbom.base` label with the following schema:
+* An `io.buildpacks.base.sbom` label with the following schema:
 ```json
 {
   "sha": "run-image-layer-diffID",